-e.
+c.
 Containers

 - i.
 No glass containers of any kind are permitted into an event. - ii.
-No unmarked containers or glasses/cups are permitted into an event. - iii.
+No unmarked containers or glasses/cups are permitted into an event.

+iii.
 Any individual over the age of 21, who brings alcohol into the event, may only bring beverages that are in manufactured-labeled cans/plastic bottles.

-f.
+d.
 Furnished Rides

 - i.
-Chapters are required to notify the Brookhaven officer or Campus Safety if an individual is unable to drive due to being impaired. - Alternate transportation could be an arranged by the event monitors for off-campus student or guest with a local cab service.
+Chapters are required to notify the Brookhaven officer or Campus Safety if an individual is unable to drive due to being impaired. - ii.
+Alternate transportation could be an arranged by the event monitors for off-campus student or guest with a local cab service.
 Campus Safety will assist with obtaining transportation if necessary. - iii.
 If the Chapter has designated drivers they will not drink nor be under the influence of alcohol.
 Designated Drivers must consent to a Breathalyzer Test at any time during the event.

-g.
+e.
 Clean-Up

 - i.
 All outside facilities will be cleaned up by 10:00A the next morning following the event. - ii.
-Outside facilities include areas visible to the public and adjacent properties where trash is present as a result of the event. - h.
+Outside facilities include areas visible to the public and adjacent properties where trash is present as a result of the event. - f.
 All Event monitors, chapter members, students, and guests can use the following numbers to request assistance at any time: - i.
-Campus Safety: (404) 504-1998 - ii.
-Greek Row RA On-Duty: (404) 354-3256 and (404) 354-5616
+Campus Safety: (404) 504-1998